-Course methodology The course is very hands-on, we will - Use many learning environments, visual or textual - Analyse their strengths/weaknesses w.r.t. learning Computational Thinking - Analyse learning units built by others (including your peers of AA18-20) - Design and Build complete functioning learning units We focus on interdisciplinary learning units - To apply the Computational Thinking methodology - To show that programming helps understanding/exploring the problem to be solved - And thus to constructively solve the interdisciplinary task Comments/suggestions/improvements/critiques are WELCOME Course assessment You will build 3 new interdisciplinary learning units in 3 different learning environments/systems of your choice (2/3rd of the grade) At most 2 LU can be made with block-based systems You can work either alone or in small groups (max 2).
+Course methodology The course is very hands-on, we will - Use many learning environments, visual or textual - Analyse their strengths/weaknesses w.r.t. learning Computational Thinking - Analyse learning units built by others (including your peers of AA18-21) - Design and Build complete functioning learning units We focus ONLY on interdisciplinary learning units - To apply the Computational Thinking methodology - To show that programming helps understanding/exploring the problem to be solved - And thus to constructively solve the interdisciplinary task Comments/suggestions/improvements/critiques are WELCOME Course assessment You will build 3 new interdisciplinary learning units in 3 different learning environments/systems of your choice (2/3rd of the grade) At most 2 LU can be made with block-based systems You can work either alone or in small groups (max 2).
 Groups are expected to produce more complex learning units.
 The group work done should be clearly split among the participants ("who did what?")
-Learning unit presentation and discussion (1/3rd of the grade) You will present and discuss with the rest of the class your learning units, describing motivations, methodologies, features, experienced problems, possible problems for application in class and proposed solutions "Net-borrowed" learning units must show what is your contribution (but, anyway, I will ask for improvements / heavy modifications) Schedule of the course Lessons End of March: propose/discuss/present your 1st Learning Unit Lessons End of April: propose/discuss/present your 2nd LU Lessons End of May/exam: propose/discuss/present your 3rd LU Exam

-What's important in your Learning Units 1) WRT the interdisciplinary topic The topic MUST BE interdisciplinary (CANNOT BE a programming game or quiz) Deliverable: 1 PDF + 2 programs PDF describing the interdisciplinary topic and the Learning Unit Prerequisites and Placement in the course/school Describe the organization of the lesson, the topic, the task to be solved REMEMBER: You are the expert Choose the topic wisely and study it very well

-2) WRT Computational Thinking/Implementation - The implementation MUST use some data structure declaratively - Describe Prerequisites and Placement wrt to programming knowledge - Describe the data available, the data computed, the algorithms/interactions, the libraries given to the students - Explain WHY did you chose that system? - Try to "hero" (use in a prominent way) the system's best features - Assessment grid describing how you will grade the programs - Build an example of Minimal and Maximal implementations REMEMBER: You are the expert Show beautiful well-modularized and documented code

-Course site (on twiki) Chat about your experiences Fill the on-line questionnaire
+Learning unit presentation and discussion (1/3rd of the grade) You will present and discuss with the rest of the class your learning units, describing motivations, methodologies, features, experienced problems, possible problems for application in class and proposed solutions "Net-borrowed" learning units must show what is your contribution (but, anyway, I will ask for improvements / heavy modifications) Methods in Computer Science education: Analysis Schedule of the course 7 Lessons End of March: propose/discuss/present your 1st Learning Unit - 7 Lessons - End of April: propose/discuss/present your 2nd LU - 7 Lessons End of May/exam: propose/discuss/present your 3rd LU Exam Methods in Computer Science education: Analysis What's important in your Learning Units 1) WRT the interdisciplinary subject MUST BE interdisciplinary = solve problems in non-CS subjects (it CANNOT BE a programming game or quiz) Deliverable: 1 PDF report + 2 programs PDF describing the interdisciplinary topic and the Learning Unit Prerequisites, motivation and placement in the course/school Describe the organization of the lesson, the topic, the task to be solved REMEMBER: You are the expert Choose the topic wisely and study it very well Methods in Computer Science education: Analysis 2) WRT Computational Thinking/Implementation - The implementation MUST use some data structure declaratively - Describe Prerequisites and Placement wrt to programming knowledge - Describe the data available, the data computed, the algorithms/interactions, the libraries given to the students - Explain WHY did you chose that development system? - Try to "hero" (use in a prominent way) the system's best features - Assessment grid describing how you will grade the programs - Build an example of Minimal (6/10) and Maximal (10/10) implementations REMEMBER: You are the expert Show beautiful well-modularized and documented code Methods in Computer Science education: Analysis Course site (on twiki) Chat about your experiences Fill the on-line questionnaire http://bit.ly/CSedu-q1 (it takes just 2 minutes)

-http://bit.ly/CSedu-q1

-(it takes just 2 minutes)

-Send me your Telegram handles (just for emergency comms.) sterbini@di.uniroma1.it (for comments/suggestions)
+Send me your Telegram handles (just for emergency comms.) sterbini@di.uniroma1.it (for comments/suggestions) Methods in Computer Science education: Analysis